Commandserver/Commandserver/README.md

 ### Hi there, 👋

-I'm the master of Cookies 🍪 and Software engineer from the country havingthelongestwords in the world (Germany).
+I'm the master of Cookies 🍪 and a Software engineer from the country havingthelongestwords in the world (Germany).
 Mostly working with PHP, Python and js/html.
 I'm currently learning C++.

 ### Here is a picture of my development setup